What type of content do you primarily create?

 How to sync audio and video with Descript

-You can easily sync up your audio with your video using the visual waveforms in Descript's video editing tool.
-Here’s how:
+You can easily sync audio and video using the visual waveforms in Descript's video editing tool.
+This automatic synchronization feature helps align your tracks precisely.
+Here's how:

 If you haven't yet, download the Descript app for your Apple iOS, MacOS, or Windows computer, and then install and open it.